byt3bl33d3r/duckhunter/README.md

 TEXT echo "I love ducky"
 ```

-TEXT is similar to STRING command but instead of pressing ENTER automatically we leave text.
+TEXT is similar to STRING command but instead of pressing ENTER after text is type, we leave text where it is.
 Useful if you want to type something then combine with other commands.

 Other useful commands: